jwebster2469/ChatGPT-store/README.md

 >
 > Sourceduty won't use ChatGPT without also using GitHub.
 This repository will be used to prove and dispute the originality of Sourceduty GPTs.
 Sourceduty continues to competively exert a strong effort to build and expand original copyright-protected custom GPTs.

+***

+### Example OpenAI DMCA Takedown Request

+The copyrighted work that Sourceduty claimed has been infringed upon: [Rebrand](https://chat.openai.com/g/g-GrLJN0Kqu-rebrand) by Sourceduty

+The material that Sourceduty claimed is infringing located on OpenAI's platform: [Faux Product](https://chat.openai.com/g/g-KWsfZ8yxo-faux-products) by Dan Ruse

+#